Joseph V. Ferraro, PhD

-I conduct fieldwork in East Africa and am currently analyzing archaeological and paleontological materials from several sites that range in age from 4.5 million years ago to the present.
+I conduct fieldwork in East Africa and am currently analyzing archaeological and paleontological materials from sites that range in age from 4.5 million years ago to the present.
 My research has been supported by the National Science Foundation, Leakey Foundation, and Wenner Gren Foundation, among others.